Nicolab/atom-local-history/README.md

 # Local History for Atom

-Atom package for maintaining local history of files (history of your changes to the code files).
+Atom package for maintaining a local history of files (history of your changes to the code files).

 ## Why?